Dutch holding company

 - Any applicable CFC legislation, substance-over-form concept and substantial interest rules in the country of origin.

-The following graphic provides an illustration on how a Dutch holding company can lower the total effective tax burden (click to enlarge):
+The following graphic shows how a Dutch holding company can lower the total effective tax burden (click to enlarge):

 When to implement a Dutch holding Company?

-Normally we recommend to implement a Dutch holding company between the parent company and the Dutch or foreign (operating) companies from the start of activities for the following reasons (unless there are good reasons to implement later):
+We recommend to implement a Dutch holding company from the start of activities for the following reasons:

 - Implementation later might have adverse tax consequences depending on the facts and circumstances.
 For instance, the parent company or individual owning the shares in the Dutch holding company’s capital might become subject to Dutch (corporate) income tax for any capital gains realized.